benharker1/snowcat/README.md

 Though Snowcat is primarily geared towards my specific use-case - running admin for ~200 macintosh workstations and ~20 linux servers, it can likely be adapted to suit your needs too.

-# features
+## You can...

-- send a command from your terminal to a specific machine or group of machines; ie:
+**send a command from your machine's terminal to a specific machine or group of machines; ie: **

 - serf event im975 'puppet agent -t'
 - serf event r72 'managedsoftwareupdate --installonly'
 - serf event webserver1.tehbenneh.com 'apt-get update && apt-get upgrade -y'

-# features - planned
+## features - planned

 - docker-based web front end